 How we test

 Dryers are a big purchase for anyone, and doing research before purchasing a new appliance is key.
 If you’ve read our reviews, you may wonder how we reach our conclusions.
-We like to take into account both benchmarks, like how long it takes to dry clothes and the temperature in the drum, and less objective metrics like design.
+We like to take into account benchmarks, like how long it takes to dry clothes and the temperature in the drum, as well as less objective metrics like design.

 Because our dryers are open for everyone in the Digital Trends office to use, we solicit a lot of feedback from our staffers when considering things like ease of use.
 This means that we take into account more than just one or two people’s opinions, and it also means the machines go through a fair amount of cycles by the time we’re done with them.